thedigitalkern/jamdocs/docs/theme-configuration.md

   * You can create **Event Registration Page** which is a quick and easy way to register event attendees online.
   * You can **Sell products online** - Take orders around the clock with our Online Order template.
 Add any number of products/services you wish to sell, along with images of your products on a single Payment Page and share it with your customers.
 Smarter purchase controls - Decide the minimum/maximum number of products your customers can buy, set a minimum amount your customers can pay, and more.
   * You can **Collect fees and Accept payments** in seconds with their hosted form and Download Reports - Get detailed insights for each item in your store based on real-time transactions from the dashboard and make better business decisions.
 * Set **GDPR Policies for EU or European Union** if selling goods or services online in these regions.
-Set it prior to sending out Newsletters via Mailchimp by Salesforce for Newsletters or Zoho CRM Newsletters.
+Set it prior to sending out Newsletters via [Mailchimp by Salesforce](https://mailchimp.com/help/connect-mailchimp-for-salesforce/ "Mailchimp by Salesforce - Connect API") for Newsletters or [Zoho CRM Newsletters](https://www.zoho.com/campaigns/campaign-editor.html "ZohoCRM - Zoho Campaigns offers a variety of responsive email templates and customizable layouts for you to quickly create impressive newsletters.").
+* [USA State Taxes via TaxJar](https://www.taxjar.com/sales-tax-integrations/ "USA State Taxes via TaxJar") or [Avalara Tax Automation](https://www.avalara.com/in/en/index.html "Avalara - GST Compliance Automation") + Tax on Shipping

 ## Chargeback Claims